SFilinsky/digital-CV/README.md

 ## Features

+The tool allows to:
+- create CV using modern frontend technology
-The tool allows to build and host my CV as website, while also rendering PDF version.
+  - build and host CV as website
+  - render CV as PDF from the same code
+  - develop both versions locally using dev tools with hot reload
+- maintain several CV versions simultaneously

 The tech tool is based on:
 - Typescript